sei-noconnor/k3s-production/README.md

 The `env` file is a set a variables for customizing the stack to your unique infrastructure.
 It is laid out like an ini file and similar in function to docker-compose env file.
 The `./setup` script will replace these values in the relevant files.

+## Networking

+A standard network will need to be avaialble and a block of apporimatly 10 IPs is required 7 for kubernetes, 3 for various ingress adresses.

+Set the variables in the `[network]` section of the env file.

+## DNS

+This stack uses an kubernetes ingress nginx.
+Hostnames must be used when accessing the applications.
+While most Crucible applications use path based routing to limit entires in DNS there are third party applications that need entires as well.
+If you are setting up an initial Proof of Concept a host file entry can be used.

 ## Deploying Kubernetes VMs

 This repo contains terraform to deploy VMs needed for kubernetes. it utilizes your existing ubuntu template.
-You may wish to modify the VMs configuration such as preocessors and RAM. edit the `terraform/variables.auto.tfvars` at the bottom you can modify the vm configuration.
+You may wish to modify the VMs configuration such as preocessors and RAM, or last octect of IP. edit the `terraform/variables.auto.tfvars` at the bottom you can modify the vm configuration.

 1. within the `terraform` directory run `terraform init`
 2. run `terraform plan` and verify that the correct resources will be created.
 3. run `terraform apply` again verify the resources and confirm you want to apply.
-4. your VMs will begin to be provisioned and will be accessable at their specified IPs when the terraform apply is complete.
+4. your VMs will begin to be provisioned and will be accessable at their specified IPs listed in the output of the terraform.

 ## Installing Kubernetes with Ansible.

-This repo contains an ansible playbook to install k3s master and worker nodes.
+This repo contains an ansible playbook to install k3s master, slave and worker nodes. modify `k3s-ansible/inventory/sample/hosts.ini` with the correct values based on the terraform output.

-## Networking

-A standard network will need to be avaialble and a block of apporimatly 5 IPs is required.

-## DNS

-This stack uses an kubernetes ingress nginx.
-Hostnames must be used when accessing the applications.
-While most Crucible applications use path based routing to limit entires in DNS there are third party applications that need entires as well.
-If you are setting up an initial Proof of Concept a host file entry can be used.

 ## Certificate